 Knowledge, skills, education and experience

-- Strong computer proficiency using Office 365 (Word, Excel, PowerPoint, Outlook, OneDrive), Google Apps, Slack, and electronic scheduling software.
+- Strong computer proficiency using Microsoft 365 (Word, Excel, PowerPoint, Outlook, OneDrive), Google Apps, Slack, and electronic scheduling software.

-- Ability to prioritize multiple tasks, to work under pressure, to effectively manage overlapping duties and to meet deadlines.
+- Ability to prioritize multiple tasks, work under pressure, effectively manage overlapping duties, and meet deadlines.

 - Ability to pay attention to detail and display resourcefulness.

-- Strong organisational, time management, coordination and facilitation skills.
+- Strong organizational, time management, coordination and facilitation skills.